QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The definitive reference is `Julia's own documentation <https://docs.julialang.org/en/stable/>`_

-The manual is thoughtfully written but also quite dense (and somewhat evangelical)
+The manual is thoughtfully written but is also quite dense (and somewhat evangelical)

 The presentation in this and our remaining lectures is more of a tutorial style based around examples